What is the Uni-track Program?

 Refunds are not available.
 Special exceptions will be considered only for extraordinary circumstances beyond a student's control (such as involuntary hospitalization) which will be reviewed on a case by case basis.
 Student should contact CGE at 559.278.0333 for more information.

 Fresno State Transcripts can be obtained through the Transcript Office on our Fresno State campus.
 Information on how to request an "official" transcript can be viewed at the following URL: http://www.fresnostate.edu/studentaffairs/are/registrar/transcripts.html.

 The following instructions will assist you in registering online for the Uni-track program:

-Click here for a list of courses articulated for the 2013-2014 school year with high schools throughout the Central Valley.
+Coming Soon - Click here for a list of courses articulated for the 2014-2015 Academic Year.

-If you high school offers courses articulated with Fresno State, please check with the instructor on how you can register and pay for your registration fees.
+If your high school offers articulated courses with Fresno State, please check with your instructor on how you can register and pay for your fees online.